-"These Critically Endangered birds are on the brink of extinction, but for the first time in recent years, we have hope that our efforts will make the difference," said Bou Vorsak, chief executive officer of NatureLife Cambodia.
+"These Critically Endangered birds are on the brink of extinction, but for the first time in recent years, we have hope that our efforts will make the difference," said Bou Vorsak, the Chief Executive Officer of NatureLife Cambodia.

 Brown capuchin monkey (Sapajus apella) chews on bamboo, Peru. © Trond Larsen